noahcao/Pixel2Mesh/readme.md

 # Pixel2Mesh

-This is an implementation of Pixel2Mesh in Pytorch.
+This is an implementation of Pixel2Mesh in PyTorch.
 Besides, we also:

-* provide retrained Pixel2Mesh checkpoints.
-Besides, the pretrained tensorflow pretrained model provided in [official implementation](https://github.com/nywang16/Pixel2Mesh) is also converted into a pytorch checkpoint file for convenience.
+* Provide retrained Pixel2Mesh checkpoints.
+Besides, the pretrained tensorflow pretrained model provided in [official implementation](https://github.com/nywang16/Pixel2Mesh) is also converted into a PyTorch checkpoint file for convenience.
-* provide a modified version of Pixel2Mesh whose backbone is ResNet instead of VGG.
+* Provide a modified version of Pixel2Mesh whose backbone is ResNet instead of VGG.
-* clarify some details in previous implementation and provide a flexible training framework.
+* Clarify some details in previous implementation and provide a flexible training framework.

 ## Get Started